mcheng3/accord-chat/README.md

 # Accord Chat
+### Ricky Chen, Michael Cheng, Edmond Wong

-Accord is a terminal-based chatting program where several clients connect to a server and talk in real time.
+Accord is a terminal-based chatting program where several clients connect to a server and talk to each other real time.

 ## How to Setup

+Requires ncurses library.
+`$ sudo apt-get install libncurses5-dev libncursesw5-dev`

 You should run `$ make accord` and do one of the following:
 * `$ ./accord-server` if you want to host an accord server.